How to Get Into Nursing School - Guide + Stats

 Former Admissions Committee Member, Hofstra-Northwell School of Medicine

-Nursing is one of the most popular fields in the United States, with nearly 4.2 million individuals identifying as registered nurses.
-The field, which is expected to grow by 6% each year, has never been more in demand and is a safe bet for those looking for a challenging role with job stability and a comfortable salary.
+In fact, nursing is one of the most popular fields in the United States, with nearly 4.2 million individuals identifying as registered nurses.
+The field, which is expected to grow by 6% each year, is a safe bet for those looking for a challenging role with job stability and a comfortable salary.

 If you know that becoming a nurse is your calling, know that there are many steps to take on your path.
-Read on to learn how to get into nursing school.
+Keep reading to learn how to gain admission to nursing school.

 image of dots background